mohamadkhodadadi/mohamadkhodadadi/README.md

 ---

-> Always open to collaboration and learning new things!
+> Passionate about turning data into decisions, and problems into models.
+Always open to research and collaboration!